sdyuyouth/wxauto_Practical_application/README.md

 3、Specify the path of an excel table, enter the list of completed students in the table, the column title must be "name", if there is a table header, please set header=1, if not, change to 0

 4、Enter the message you want to send when prompted

+## License

+This project is licensed under the [MIT License](LICENSE).

+## Disclaimer

+This script is for educational and research purposes only.
+Please ensure you comply with all applicable laws and regulations when using it.
+The author assumes no responsibility for any loss or damage caused during its use.